maxzheng/great-life-guide/double.md

 This is practiced by [Jeff Weiner](https://www.linkedin.com/in/jeffweiner08/), one of the world's best CEOs, leaders at [LinkedIn](https://www.linkedin.com/company/linkedin/) and [Google](https://www.linkedin.com/company/google/) as [Fred Kofman was the VP of Leadership Development](https://www.linkedin.com/in/fkofman/) at both companies.

-> Please like or share this with your family and friends so they can double their happiness and productivity too!

 P.S.
 If you want a coaching session for these skills/techniques, please let me know.
 I would love to help you double your happiness and productivity!